liftedinit/.github/docs/CONTRIBUTING.md

 decentralized technology more accessible and sustainable.
 It's an important task and your contribution is truly valued.

-Anytime people work together, but especially when they care deeply about what they're doing, the possibility of disagreement or even conflict arises.
+Any time people work together, but especially when they care deeply about what they're doing, the possibility of disagreement or even conflict arises.
 The following guidelines are intended to lubricate all that human interaction and make organizing, prioritizing, developing, and releasing changes not only fast and painless but hopefully fun.